GuzhengAlive/hugo-cms/site/content/guzheng-in-90-seconds/_index.md

       Scholars debate how guzheng came about.
 Some say it was based on a zither made out of a single board, some say it was based on one made from bamboo, and others say it developed independently.
-    heading: The Origin
+    title: The Origin
   - body: >-
       The typical guzheng you will see is based on a 1965 design patented by the Dūnhuáng company (敦煌).
 It is broad enough for 21 strings and the bridge at the tail is in the shape of an “S”.
 It is the most popular version in part because of the elegant utility of its design.
-    heading: The Shape
+    title: The Shape
   - body: >-
       Guzheng are commonly tuned to the pentatonic scale.
 The two most common keys are The key of D: ABDEF# and the key of G: ABDEG.
 C and F notes are achieved by pressing a B or G(or F#) string when it is struck.
-    heading: The Sound
+    title: The Sound
   - body: >-
       Most modern guzheng have 21 or more strings but [16 and 18-string guzheng are still made](/guzhengs-through-time).
 100 years ago instruments with 16